Jann Aldredge-Clanton: Inclusive worship resources

-Aldredge-Clanton writes and publishes inclusive language Christian worship resources, including prayers, responsive readings, hymns set to familiar tunes, and even a children's musical.
+Aldredge-Clanton wrote and published inclusive language Christian worship resources, including prayers, responsive readings, hymns set to familiar tunes, and even a children's musical.

-One of the conservative critics of inclusive theology and language, Russell D. Moore, warns that the children's musical by Aldredge-Clanton and composer Larry E. Schultz, Imagine God!
+One of the conservative critics of inclusive theology and language, Russell D. Moore, warned that the children's musical by Aldredge-Clanton and composer Larry E. Schultz, Imagine God!
 A Children's Musical Exploring and Expressing Images of God is "dangerous" because "feminist theologians are correct indeed that it is easier to transform the imaginations of children in thinking about God."
 Moore continues his critique writing, "What is at stake here are [sic] not whether the church will accommodate more ‘gender-inclusive’ language, but instead the doctrines of God and revelation—and indeed the gospel itself."

-Aldredge-Clanton is one of the founders of the New Wineskins Community in Dallas, Texas.
+Aldredge-Clanton was one of the founders of the New Wineskins Community in Dallas, Texas.
 The community was founded because "We’re all in deep need of healing.
 We can never be all we’re created to be in the divine image until we expand our image of the Divine.
 That’s why New Wineskins Community creates rituals that name and image the Divine as female and male and more.
 Our words and images for the Divine carry great power to shape belief and actions for justice and peace."